 In the next two seasons, the Bucks were eliminated from the playoffs earlier, but in 1974 they took the Celtics to seven games in the finals — including a double-OT win in the 6th game, considered an NBA classic — after which The Big O brought his pro career to an end.

 Records and retirement

-The Big O is the alltime leader in triple double games (season and career) and in rebounds by a guard.
-He was the first player to lead the NBA in scoring average and assists average in the same season, and the only guard ever to lead his team in rebounding.
+The Big O is the alltime leader in triple-double games (season and career) and in rebounds by a guard.
+He was the first player to lead the NBA in scoring average and assists average in the same season (1967-68), and the only guard ever to lead his team in rebounding.
 He led the league in free throw percentage twice and assists six times.
-His career record of 9,887 assists stood for 17 years and his 26,710 points and 25.7 points per game average rank him among the NBA's all-time leading scorers.
-His complete records can be seen on the Career Statistics page.
+His career record of 9,887 assists stood for 17 years, and his 26,710 points and 25.7 points per game average rank him among the NBA's all-time leading scorers.
+His complete records are on the Career Statistics page.

-Mr. Robertson is involved in numerous charitable and community activities, including the NBA Legends Foundation, the Boys Club of New York, and the National Kidney Foundation.
+The Big O is involved in numerous charitable and community activities, including the NBA Legends Foundation, the Boys Club of New York, the National Kidney Foundation, and the International Prostate Cancer Foundation.
 Throughout and following his career, he has taught or mentored hundreds of youngsters on his own and through various youth organizations.
-The Oscar and Yvonne Robertson Scholarship Fund at the University of Cincinnati annually provides assistance to deserving minority students, and the Robertsons also serve as co-chairs of UC's $1 billion capital campaign.
+The Oscar and Yvonne Robertson Scholarship Fund at the University of Cincinnati annually provides assistance to deserving minority students, and the Robertsons also served as co-chairs of UC's recent $1 billion capital campaign.